Need Help? Give us a call.

 The example below from HubSpot shows a simple matrix chart:

-This diagram is all the rage these days, especially among startups that wish to discard traditional business hierarchies.
+The circle diagram has become increasingly popular, especially among startup small businesses that wish to discard traditional business hierarchies.
 The idea behind such graphs is that all teams—and the employees that comprise them—play an equally important role in the company.
 (Again, the chart below features dummy text but serves as a good example.)

 If your graph is a functional design, fill in the primary boxes with the head of each department and the remainder with every individual they directly manage.
 Follow the same procedure with a matrix chart.
 Don’t forget to include secondary managers to the side of each department, and make dotted lines between boxes to represent those additional supervisory relationships.

 With a circle chart, add the employees and duties of each department to the corresponding pie slice, and your diagram is complete.

 You may wonder what sort of technical knowledge is necessary to generate visually appealing business organizational charts.
 While there are software programs you can purchase and online templates you can download, here are a couple of ways to build organizational graphs with reliable programs that you might already own: